devskope/apollo-firesource/README.md

           // (optional)
           consistencySelector: {
             // can be only one of the following:
-            transaction: string, // Reads documents in a transaction: A base64-encoded
+            transaction: string, // Reads documents in a transaction: A base64-encoded string
             newTransaction: TransactionOptions, // https://cloud.google.com/firestore/docs/reference/rest/v1/TransactionOptions
             readTime: string
           }